Skip to content

 Program Description

-Prerequisites and Beneficial Skills
+Prerequisites and Helpful Skills

-• High school students have completed Grade 10.
+• High school students have completed Grade 10 and post-secondary students have completed Grade 12.

 • Applicants not meeting the entrance requirements may be accepted as mature students.
 Skills assessment may be required.

-• Ability to follow directions, work with minimum supervision and meet deadlines.
+• Ability to work in a team environment, follow directions, work with minimum supervision and meet deadlines

-To be eligible to take the University of Winnipeg's Introduction to Business 1
+• To be eligible to take the University of Winnipeg's courses:

-Grade 11 students must have completed English 30S by the start of their program and have an average of no less than 70%.
+• Grade 11 students must have completed English 30S by the start of their program and have an average of no less than 70%.

-Grade 12 students must have completed or be taking a Mathematics 40S credit while in the course.
+• Grade 12 students must have completed or be taking a Mathematics 40S credit while in the course.

-While currently Essentials Math is acceptable, preference is Pre-Calculus Math, no less than Applied Mathematics.
+• While currently Essentials Math is acceptable, preference is Pre-Calculus Math, no less than Applied Mathematics.
 For students to continue on into the Faculty of Business at the U of W, students who took Essentials 40S will be required to take a bridge math course.
 This is under review by the U of W.

-Overview and fees
+Overview and Fees

 Application Fee